igolskyi/bullmq-mailbot-js/README.md

   npm start
 ```

-For testing the app, run:
+To test the service, in a separate terminal, run:
 ```bash
   npm test 'your_destination@email.com'
 ```